Spain flag

-Postal codes for Ponga range from 33557 to 33559 in Principado de Asturias, Asturias, Oriente, Spain.
-The table below lists ZIP codes and postcodes for places within Ponga.
+Postal Codes (Códigos postales) for Ponga range from 33557 to 33559 in Oriente, Asturias, Principado de Asturias, Spain.
+To find exact Postal Codes and postcodes within Ponga, choose from the districts below.

 Postal Codes for Places in Ponga